daniel-ivanco/notification_api/README.md

 To run the application using Docker you need to have Docker preinstalled on your machine.
 Next, you need to clone this repo and run these commands inside the folder where the repo is cloned:
   1. `docker-compose build`
-  2. `docker-compose run --rm notification-api sh -c "bundle install"`
+  2. `docker-compose run --rm notification-api bundle install`
-  3. `docker-compose run --rm notification-api sh -c "rails db:create RAILS_ENV=production; rails db:migrate RAILS_ENV=production; rails db:seed RAILS_ENV=production"`
+  3. `docker-compose run --rm notification-api rails db:setup RAILS_ENV=production`
   4. `docker-compose run --rm notification-api sh -c "rails db:create RAILS_ENV=test; rails db:migrate RAILS_ENV=test"`

 You can run tests using this command `docker-compose run --rm notification-api rails test`.